-- 58. Waived Cost-shares Out-of-Network - For any service for which you are responsible under the terms of this Plan to pay a Copayment, Coinsurance or Deductible, and the Copayment, Coinsurance or Deductible is waived by an Out-of-NetworkProvider. - 59.
-Weight Loss Programs Programs, whether or not under medical supervision, unless listed as covered in this Benefit Booklet.

-This Exclusion includes, but is not limited to, commercial weight loss programs (Weight Watchers, Jenny Craig, LA Weight Loss) and fasting programs.

-- 60. Weight Loss Surgery - Bariatric surgery.
-This includes but is not limited to Roux-en-Y (RNY), laparoscopic gastric bypass surgery or other gastric bypass surgery (surgeries to lower stomach capacity and divert partially digested food from the duodenum to the jejunum, the section of the small intestine extending from the duodenum), or gastroplasty (surgeries that reduce stomach size), or gastric banding procedures. - 61.
+- 58. Vein Treatment - Treatment of varicose veins or telangiectatic dermal veins (spiderveins) by any method (including sclerotherapy or other surgeries) for cosmetic purposes. - Vision Services Vision services not described as Covered Services in this Benefit Booklet. - 60.
+Waived Cost-shares Out-of-Network - For any service for which you are responsible under the terms of this Plan to pay a Copayment, Coinsurance or Deductible, and the Copayment, Coinsurance or Deductible is waived by an Out-of-Network Provider. - 61.
+Weight Loss Programs - Programs, whether or not under medical supervision, unless listed as covered in this Benefit Booklet. - This Exclusion includes, but is not limited to, commercial weight loss programs (Weight Watchers, Jenny Craig, LA Weight Loss) and fasting programs. - 62.
+Weight Loss Surgery Bariatric surgery.
+This includes but is not limited to Roux-en-Y (RNY), laparoscopic gastric bypass surgery or other gastric bypass surgery (surgeries to lower stomach capacity and divert partially digested food from the duodenum to the jejunum, the section of the small intestine extending from the duodenum), or gastroplasty (surgeries that reduce stomach size), or gastric banding procedures. - 63.
 Wilderness or other outdoor camps and/or programs.